GSA/digitalgov.gov/content/resources/an-introduction-to-digital-governance.md

 ## What is digital governance?

-Governance can be defined as the act or process of governing or overseeing the control and direction of something (such as a country or an organization).
+Governance can be defined as *the act or process of governing or overseeing the control and direction of something (such as a country or an organization)* <sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup>.
 For federal agencies, digital governance refers to the internal systems and processes we use to manage our digital presence, including:

 * Establishing clear operating rules
 * Defining responsibilities and lines of authority